-The mission of the Justice Systems program complements the mission of Truman State University.
-To achieve this, a Justice Systems major will take a core of courses reflective of the emphasis in Liberal Arts and Sciences.
-The BS degree requirement is also reflective of this arts and sciences emphasis.

-More specifically, the BS degree liberal arts and sciences component is intended to strengthen the quantitative skills of each student.

-To achieve the above described objectives, the mission of the Justice Systems program is:
+the Justice Systems program must compleon of Truman State University.
+To achieve ystems major will take a core of courses emphasis in Liberal Arts and Sciences.
+The irement is also reflective of this arts and scily, the BS degree liberal arts and sciences ntended to strengthen the quantitative skills above described objectives, the mission of ems program is:

-- To provide students an excellent academic preparation for rewarding professional careers in the various components of the justice system; - To provide students an excellent undergraduate preparation for entry into professional and graduate schools; - To make students more informed and better citizens and thus better able to respond to one of the greatest concerns of society-that concern being the problem of crime and our system of justice; - 4.
-For the faculty to have a program of scholarship and research which will include participation of undergraduate students: - For the faculty and staff to provide a public service to the community through its specialized areas of expertise.
+- tudents an excellent academic preparation g professional careers in the various compojustice system; - tudents an excellent undergraduate preparay into professional and graduate schools; - dents more informed and better citizens ter able to respond to one of the greatest society-that concern being the problem of ar system of justice; - ty of the Justice Systems program to have a cholarship and research which will include of undergraduate students; - ty and staff of the Justice Systems program public service to the community through its reas of expertise.